Algorithmic aspects of Newman polynomials and their divisors: Newman polynomials with repeated zeros

 which is a multiple of $g(x)$.

 The Euclidean division of $N(x)$ by $g(x)$ can be written as

 Clearly,

-For a fixed degree $d$, the coefficients of the remainder $R(x)$ are simple linear combinations of the coefficients $a_0,\dots,a_d$.
+For a fixed degree $d$, the coefficients of the remainder $R(x)$ are simple linear expressions in the binary variables $a_1,\dots,a_{d-1}$, with the leading and constant coefficients of $N(x)$ fixed equal to $1$.
 Consequently, the divisibility condition $g(x)\mid N(x)$ reduces to the simultaneous vanishing of these linear expressions.
-As a result, the search for a multiple of $l(x)^2$ among Newman polynomials of degree $d$ amounts to solving a system of linear equations consisting of $\deg(g)$ equations in $d$ unknowns $a_0, \ldots, a_{d-1} \in \{0,1\}$, which are binary variables.
+As a result, the search for a multiple of $l(x)^2$ among Newman polynomials of degree $d$ amounts to solving a system of linear equations consisting of $\deg(g)$ equations in the $d-1$ binary unknowns $a_1,\ldots,a_{d-1}$.

 To solve this system, we employ an algorithm of the same nature as that used in Section~\ref{Description of the algorithm}, with the difference that Section~\ref{Description of the algorithm} deals with a system of linear inequalities, whereas the present setting involves a system of linear equations.
 In both cases, the core of the method relies on a mixed-integer linear programming (MILP) solver based on the branch-and-cut technique.
-Our algorithm is implemented in \textsc{Julia}, and the computations are carried out using the \texttt{Gurobi} package.
+These computations were carried out in the same software and hardware environment as described in Section~3, again using Gurobi with its default parameters.